 If your tumble dryer wont start, the first thing to establish is whether there is any electrical power to it or not.
 If there are any indicator lights working then obviously there is power to the dryer, but if not, the first thing to check is the power socket by plugging in something else.

-If another appliance or lamp works ok when plugged into the same socket then obviously this indicates the wall socket is working, so the next thing to check is the fuse inside the tumble dryer’s plug.
+If another appliance or lamp works ok when plugged into the same socket then obviously this indicates the wall socket is working.
+So the next thing to check is the fuse inside the tumble dryer’s plug.
 It should be a 13 amp fuse.
-If you can’t check it with a continuity test meter you can try either temporarily putting it into another appliances plug to see if it works or not, or alternatively you can fit another a known working one – or a brand new one – as long as it’s 13 amp.
+If you can’t check it with a continuity test meter you can try either temporarily putting it into another appliances plug to see if it works or not, or alternatively you can fit a known working one – or a brand new one – as long as it’s 13 amp.

 If this gets the dryer running again there’s a chance it was just the fuse.
 Fuses can just fail for no apparent reason but normally they fail because something went wrong so keep a very close eye on the dryer when you use it for the next few times.
 If the fuse blows again either straight away or during a drying cycle there is likely to be a fault that needs an engineer to fix.